Skip to content

 Day 4: Sydney

-See where English colonists first settled during a city tour of Sydney, starting with an Aboriginal-guided walking tour of The Rocks district.
+See where English colonists first settled during a city tour of Sydney, starting with a guided walking tour of The Rocks district.
 Then, head to Circular Quay, famed for two of Sydney 's most recognizable landmarks - the Sydney Harbour Bridge and the Sydney Opera House.
 Take an expert-led tour of the Sydney Opera House, poised majestically on Sydney Harbour, to discover its remarkable architecture and history.
-Continue your city discovery with a visit to the Botanic Gardens and its historic surroundings.
+Continue your discovery of the city with a visit to the Botanic Gardens and its historic surroundings.
 Then, have the chance to join a special presentation at the National Opal Collection.

 (Meals: Breakfast)